on Community Relations were asked in 1998,

 the Northern Ireland Life and Times Survey form part of the

-Relations Indicators published by the Office of the First
+Relations Indicators published by The Executive Office.

 - The Community